 The lack of continuity planning has had serious implications for the public health.
-For example, as explained in a letter from the New Jersey State Bar Association to the Governor of New Jersey, the dangers of EOIR's approach are manifest. "[L]iterally thousands of respondents and their family members were required to appear at master calendar and individual hearings [at the Newark immigration court], along with their attorneys, attorneys from the Office of Chief Counsel, court staff, interpreters, security guards and Immigration Judges," even though an attorney exposed to COVID-19 had been present in court experiencing symptoms.
+For example, as explained in a letter from the New Jersey State Bar Association to the Governor of New Jersey, the dangers of EOIR's approach are manifest. "[L]iterally thousands of respondents and their family members were required to appear at master calendar7 and individual hearings [at the Newark immigration court], along with their attorneys, attorneys from the Office of Chief Counsel, court staff, interpreters, security guards and Immigration Judges," even though an attorney exposed to COVID-19 had been present in court experiencing symptoms.
 Later, another attorney became quite ill.
 There is now a government attorney who "has not only tested positive for COVID-19 but is currently in a medically induced coma in ICU fighting for his life."
-As of March 30, 2020, the Newark Immigration Court is currently "open."